chaolinzhanglab/PlotPWM.jl/README.md

 save_crosslinked_logoplot(pfm, C, "tmp.png"; highlighted_regions=highlighted_regions2) -->

 ## Acknowledgement
-This code repo modifies the code using the work from https://github.com/BenjaminDoran/LogoPlots.jl.
+This code repo modifies some of the code using the work from https://github.com/BenjaminDoran/LogoPlots.jl.